 First, I had to learn how to actually pronounce Bouchercon.
 It’s pronounced like voucher only with a “B” instead of a “V” and for a moment I thought perhaps it was just the Texas accent and I wasn’t understanding.

-Once I got that figured out, it was on to panels ranging on everything from research, using the McGuffin, getting ideas from actual headlines, to hearing law enforcement officers discuss the true nature of police work.
+Once I got that figured out, my time at Bouchercon was spent on panels ranging on everything from research, using the McGuffin, getting ideas from actual headlines, and hearing law enforcement officers discuss the true nature of police work.

 - Red Herring: The Art of Misdirection: Great examples of what a red herring is and being sure not to cheat your audience.